Chemicals like GenX are linked to Thyroid Cancer

 Greg Jones Law is a national personal injury law firm with great success in cases involving big industrial companies; like pharmaceuticals, medical manufactures and insurance companies.

-You or someone you know with these diseases might have the right to be compensated for personal injuries.
+You or someone you know with these diseases might have the right to be compensated for personal injuries as a result of GenX side effects.
 Call 855-JONES-LAW (855-566-3752) or use our website to contact us for a free case review.
 We’re here to help!